SarahBeecroft/cromwell_wdl/gatk4_multisample/readme.md

 Also reference genome, calling targets etc need to be specified in wdl inputs.

-For JointGenotyping.unpadded_intervals_file - cannot use targets file with all exome targets, as it iterates over all targets, and thus generates > 200 000 jobs to go through eacg exome target.
+For JointGenotyping.unpadded_intervals_file - cannot use targets file with all exome targets, as it iterates over all targets, and thus generates > 200 000 jobs to go through each exome target.
 I have tested it with the wgs calling intervals, which worked fine, as WES targets are applied to haplotype caller anyways.

 ### Outputs